7RU7H/CTFs/HackTheBox/Retired-Machines/Celestial/Celestial-Notes.md

 and
 archive1.png

-[Hacktricks Deserialization article](https://book.hacktricks.xyz/pentesting-web/deserialization#nodejs)'s section on DEserialization attacks
+[Hacktricks Deserialization article](https://book.hacktricks.xyz/pentesting-web/deserialization#nodejs)'s section on Deserialization attacks for [Nodejs](https://nodejs.org/en)

 Test to see what is evaluated base on what reflected back to us first - make Node do maths decodechangeandencodepoc.png